 Understanding safe conditions for Offshore Kayak Fishing

-Spring has Sprung!
-The temperatures are rising and the conditions for Offshore Kayak Fishing are days away from being perfect.
+The temperatures begin to rise in May rising and the conditions for Offshore Kayak Fishing are just around the corner.

-The Gulf Coast is filling with tourist and the locals are beginning to think about landing Cobia and King Mackerel.
+The Gulf Coast is filling with tourist and the locals are beginning to think about chasing King Mackerel.

 As the world of kayak fishing grows daily, more and more anglers are venturing offshore.
 This often leads inexperienced kayak anglers into dangerous situations.